 He joined Prudential Securities in 1995 as a financial adviser; from 1996 to 2005, he was the vice president for investments with Morgan Stanley.
 Since 2005, he has operated his own business, doing historical research and consulting.
 He is the country’s foremost expert in General Jacob Bayley, and he has authored and co-authored historical books and articles.
 Anderson also lectures on the American colonial and revolutionary eras, as well as Erie County history.

 Anderson has dedicated much of his time on Erie County Council in advocating for opportunities for higher education through the creation of a standalone community college.
 He believes education in itself can be effective in reducing poverty levels, and he is committed in creating an environment where the County of Erie can thrive and grow as a community.
+In June of 2020, Anderson’s persistence paid off, and the Pennsylvania State Board of Education granted Erie County’s application for Community College.

 Anderson and his wife, Evelyn, have two children, Carl IV and Autumn Rose.